evangelosIlias/yasou/README.md

 Creating a personal portfolio based on the Laravel framework.
 The philosophy behind this project is to control everything with an Admin panel

-The website uses mainly Laravel 10x including Html and CSS and JavaScript, jQuery for the most frontend functionality, and MySQL database
+The website uses mainly Laravel including Html CSS and JavaScript, jQuery for the most frontend functionality, and MySQL database

 Main area